jjborrelli/MetabolicMicrobe/README.md

-# cometsUtil
+# MetabolicMicrobe
-Utility functions for analyzing output of COMETS modeling software
+Functions associated with metabolic modeling of microbial communities